What types of Federal Financial Aid are available?

 is needed.
 Please note that about a third of the applicants will be chosen for verification.
 Aid applicants requesting student loans will have to submit a loan request form, a loan budget worksheet, and other documents.
 Please see the SMC Financial Aid LOAN page for directions.

 What is verification?

 Verification is proving that the income you reported on the FAFSA is correct.
-Usually, verification is completed by submitting a photo copy of your and/or your parent's signed federal tax return.
+Usually, verification is completed by submitting a photo copy of your and/or your parent's tax transcript.
 In addition, you will be asked to submit a Verification Worksheet.

 Do I have to go to school full-time to receive Federal Financial Aid?